MicrosoftDocs/Edge-Enterprise/edgeenterprise/learnmore-zsdch-compression.md

 ZSDCH works by having the browser send a new value, "zsdch", in the "Accept-Encoding" request header to indicate to the server that the browser supports ZSDCH compression.

-If the server wants to use ZSDCH for future responses, it will provide the typical response with a non-ZSDCH Content-Encoding but with an additional "get-dictionary" response header.
+If the server wants to use ZSDCH for future responses, it provides the typical response with a non-ZSDCH Content-Encoding but with an extra "get-dictionary" response header.
 This header provides a pointer to a location for the browser to fetch a ZSDCH dictionary for future use.

 After the browser has fetched and cached the dictionary, future requests to the server will include a list of available dictionaries in a "avail-dictionary" header.
-If the server can serve a response compressed using one of the available dictionaries, it will provide a response using the dictionary and specify a "Content-Encoding" of "zsdch".
+If the server can serve a response compressed using one of the available dictionaries, provides a response using the dictionary and specifies a "Content-Encoding" of "zsdch".

 ## What sites are this feature being tested with?